 About me

-For most of my career, I was a magazine publisher, who oversaw teams of creative talent, to bring art and useful information to the audiences.
-I led art directors, designers, writers, editors, advertising and circulation staff, sales, and production people.
-I pretty much had a hand in everyone’s job, so I knew how to get the best from them.
-My teams won many awards and recognition nationally and internationally.
-In this role, I was passionate about what the team could produce as a whole, generating millions of dollars for the parent companies.
+For most of my career, I was a magazine publisher who oversaw teams of creative talent.
+They included art directors, designers, editors, writers, production, advertising sales, and circulations staff.
+I admired and appreciated the unique gifts they brought to the teams, and they won many awards and were recognized nationally and internationally.
+In this role, I was passionate about what they could produce, generating millions of dollars for the parent companies and helping customers lead healthier and more meaningful lives.

 Since 2000, I have been a PADI (Professional Association of Diving Instructors) Dive Master taking groups of scuba divers around the world for their underwater adventures.
 I took photos during that time, but only made albums and DVDs for these divers.
 In 2019, I learned to freedive and that made a big difference being with the ocean creatures up close and to interact with them.
 I had my first photographic exhibit in North Kohala in November, 2020.